Spotlight: Flóra Carlile-Kovács, Felt Artist & Designer

 Why textiles?
 Why felting?
 How did you get started?

-I have been involved with many fiber arts from an early age, I found joy figuring out how to weave, knit, sew, bead, make lace, etc., all on my own.
-First I met felting as a teenager in a folk camp.
+I have been involved with many fiber arts from an early age.
+I found joy figuring out how to weave, knit, sew, bead, make lace, etc., all on my own.
+First I experienced felting as a teenager in a folk camp.
 It seemed to be an easy technique, but I didn’t have time to take a class.

 How would you describe felting to someone who is new to the technique?